beomseokg/ORI/README.md

 ## Setup Datasets

-Data generation is primarily done by generate_dataset.py in /data.
-Note, current npy files in the directory are just examples to show name format, not actual training data.
+Data generation is primarily done by data/generate_dataset.py.
+Note, current npy files in data/evolving... are just examples to show name format, not actual training data.

 To generate evolving interaction datasets (fixed parameter and no switching dynamics):
 ```bash